aws-amplify/amplify-category-api/packages/amplify-graphql-api-construct/README.md

 - *Type:* {[ key: string ]: <a href="#@aws-amplify/graphql-api-construct.DefaultDynamoDbModelDataSourceStrategy">DefaultDynamoDbModelDataSourceStrategy</a> | <a href="#@aws-amplify/graphql-api-construct.AmplifyDynamoDbModelDataSourceStrategy">AmplifyDynamoDbModelDataSourceStrategy</a> | <a href="#@aws-amplify/graphql-api-construct.SQLLambdaModelDataSourceStrategy">SQLLambdaModelDataSourceStrategy</a>}

 Retrieve the datasource strategy mapping.

 The default strategy is to use DynamoDB from CloudFormation.

-**NOTE** Explicitly specifying the 'dataSourceStrategies' configuration option is in preview and is not recommended to use with production systems.
-For production, use the static factory methods `fromString` or `fromFiles`.

 ---